Google My Business Insights Explained

 If you have the messaging action enabled you can now see insights on messaging.
 If you’re not seeing this information in your insights dashboard you need to turn on GMB messaging first.

 Photo insights include both photo views and photo quantity.
 If your business is in a competitive market, insights will show how your photos compare to your competitors.
-Businesses with photos on their listings receive 42% more direction requests and 35% more click-throughs to your website than listings without photos.

 This shows how many times your photos were viewed.
 Google counts a view as any photos that were seen in the knowledge panel (impressions) or clicked by a customer.